vAmigaDOS/vAmigaDOS/README.md

 # About

-vAmiga.net is a web port of [vAmiga](https://dirkwhoffmann.github.io/vAmiga/), based on WASM, Svelte-Kit, Typescript and Tailwind.
+vAmigaDOS is a web port of [vAmiga](https://dirkwhoffmann.github.io/vAmiga/), based on WASM, Svelte-Kit, Typescript and Tailwind.
 It emulates a Commodore Amiga 500, 1000 or 2000 in your browser.

 # Deployment